 The Primary Numeracy Assessment System (FREE) is a math intervention curriculum and instructional approach that includes assessments, intervention frameworks, leveled activities, lesson plans, workbooks, curriculum maps, and countless other resources.
 To learn how to use this free assessment system and free resources please view the online training webinar.
-There are optional supplemental materials that can be purchased as well.
+There are supplemental lesson libraries that can be purchased as well.
 To view the training click on the link below.
 Please scroll to the bottom of the page for free curriculum resources.

-Once the data is recorded then the plotting of skills on the Primary Numeracy Framework is done.
-The framework is a vertical and horizontal alignment of the essential standards in grades (K-2).
-This curriculum resource allows teachers to visually see their students strengths and weaknesses.
-Teachers are then able to sort and specifically target their instruction to the critical skills that are missing.
+Once the data from the Primary Numeracy Assessment is recorded, the plotting of skills on the Primary Numeracy Framework is conducted.
+The framework provides vertical and horizontal alignment of essential standards in grades K-3.

 *The Multiplicative Thinking Assessment (3-5) follows the same steps, but uses a different assessment and framework.